Huddersfield Town A.F.C. Reserves and Academy

-The Huddersfield Town Development Squad are the reserve team of Championship club Huddersfield Town.
-They play competitively as the Huddersfield Town Under 21s in the Professional Development League 2 Northern Division, of which they finished 1st in the 2013-14 season, but then proceeded to lose the nationwide play-off semi-final against Queens Park Rangers.
+The Huddersfield Town B Team is the reserve team of League One football club Huddersfield Town.
+They play competitive football in the Central League and the Premier League Cup.

-Huddersfield Town are represented at Under 18 level by the Huddersfield Town Academy.
-The Academy compete in the U18 Professional Development League 2 North Division, of which they finished 1st in the 2013-14 season, and subsequently won the nationwide play-off final against Crewe Alexandra, becoming champions of the 2013–14 U18 Professional Development League 2.
-They also reached the quarter finals of last season's FA Youth Cup, losing 2-1 at eventual runners-up Fulham.
+The Huddersfield Town Academy represent the club at youth level, the most senior team being the Under 18s who play in the EFL Youth Alliance North Division.
+Their biggest achievement is reaching the FA Youth Cup final in the 1973–74 season, losing 2–1 on aggregate to Tottenham Hotspur.

-Home games for both sides are played at the club's training ground, Canalside, with the exception of some Development Squad fixtures, and FA Youth Cup games, which are played at the first team's John Smith's Stadium.
+Home games for all sides are played at the club's training ground, Canalside, with the exception of some higher profile cup games which take place at the first team's John Smith's Stadium.

-Development squad
+B Team

-Huddersfield Town Football Club Under-21s, also known as the Huddersfield Town Development Squad, is the most senior level of Huddersfield Town’s youth development and the club's former reserve team.
-They play in League 2 North of the Professional Development League.
-The team is effectively Huddersfield Town’s second-string side, but is limited to three outfield players and one goalkeeper over the age of 21 per game following the introduction of new regulations from the 2012–13 season.
-They were four times Central League Champions as the Reserve Team but withdrew form formal reserve team competition 2009-10 season, and have been replaced by the Huddersfield Town Development Squad, playing a number of arranged friendlies during the season until 2012-13 season.
+The club first entered a reserve team into a competition in the 1910–11 season, taking the first team's place in the Midland Football League upon their election to the Football League.
+They later played one season in the Yorkshire Combination, before joining the Central League in 1913–14, a competition they have won four times.

 History

 Reserve team years

-The Huddersfield Town reserves competed in The Central League Division One East until the 2009–10 season when the Huddersfield Town manager Lee Clark chose not to enter a reserve team in the Central League during the 2010-11 season, instead planning a series of high quality friendlies.
-Clark stated that "the idea of reserve team football is to bridge the gap between youth team and first team football" and that "[we] have faced a lot of very young sides in the reserve league this season and that will not provide our own young professionals with the test they need".
+The Huddersfield Town reserves competed in The Central League Division One East until the 2009–10 season when Huddersfield Town manager Lee Clark chose not to enter a reserve team in the Central League during the 2010-11 season, instead planning a series of high-quality friendlies.
+Clark stated that "the idea of reserve team football is to bridge the gap between youth teams and first team football" and that "[we] have faced a lot of very young sides in the reserve league this season, and that will not provide our own young professionals with the test they need".

 Whilst playing at reserve league level, the reserves split their home games between A.F.C.
 Emley's Welfare Ground and the Galpharm Stadium.

 First team coach Paul Stephenson was the last serving reserve team manager.